In fourth or fifth grade, Calvin Johnson and his classmates were given an assignment. The students were asked what they wanted to do with their lives.

 To help Primitiv take the next step, the company partnered with indoor horticulture lighting company Fohse.
 Not only do FOHSE lights help Primitiv improve its energy usage and savings, it also results in higher yields.

 For FOHSE CEO and co-founder Brett Stevens, working with high-profile advocates like actor Jim Belushi and Johnson and Sims is a no-brainer because of how they view cannabis.
+This collaboration underscores the alignment with cannabis advocates who support the health benefits of cannabis.

 “What was most exciting was (Calvin’s) outlook on the plant as medicine,” Stevens says.
 “We’re in groves all over the world and the people we’re most excited to work with are the people who appreciate the plant on a level he does.
 He has a big voice and he’s doing it for the right reasons.
 We’re aligned with our mission and vision and the values of what we’re doing.